 Alternatives to Co-Signing

-If you decide to not go through with co-signing, make sure to use empathy when explaining your decision to the borrower.
+If you decide to not go through with co-signing, make sure to use empathy when explaining your decision to the person who asked you.
 Try to offer other ways to meet their needs.

 - If you have the means, it may be safer to offer a temporary loan, depending on their needs.

 - Make them an authorized user on your credit card.
 They will have access to a credit card until they can apply for their own without needing a co-signer.
-Some issuers will include authorized users in their reports to the credit bureaus, which will help the borrower build credit.
+Some issuers will include authorized users in their reports to the credit bureaus, which will help them build credit.

 - Offer to help them apply for a secured credit card.
 This card is designed especially for people that want to build credit or fix their credit.
 Offering to pay the deposit on a secured card carries much less risk than co-signing a conventional credit card.

-If the main goal is to help the borrower establish their own credit rating, look into some other ways to build credit.
+If the main goal is to help someone establish their own credit rating, look into some other ways to build credit.
 You may also be able to find other options by speaking with an accountant or financial adviser.

-Co-signing a loan or credit card is a generous choice that can help someone close to you.
-But before you make this decision, remember to ask questions, consider the risks, and take all possible precautions to assure that the relationship is satisfactory for both you and the borrower.
+Co-signing a credit card is a generous choice that can help someone close to you.
+But before you make this decision, remember to ask questions, consider the risks, and take all possible precautions to assure that the relationship is satisfactory for both you and the person you’re helping.